Free shipping in RSA for orders over R800

-From the start of the new financial year in March 2019, Mungo will begin putting 1% of its annual turnover towards projects and initiatives that seek to benefit and empower the Plettenberg Bay area in which our mill and entire production process is based.
+From the start of the new financial year in March 2019, Mungo began putting 1% of its annual turnover towards projects and initiatives that seek to benefit and empower the Plettenberg Bay area in which our mill and entire production process is based.

 Mungo’s mission is to provide a product of exceptional quality and beauty, while providing employment and skills development to the local community.
 This is something we strive to do in a non-industrial environment.

 We are a team of over 80 people, which spans from our design team, weaving and production, to admin, marketing and our stores.
 To do the things we do and in the way that we do them, each person is just as integral in their role as the next.
 The skills that individuals brought with them to Mungo come from a variety of backgrounds.
 Many of the weavers have been trained from scratch, and have worked their way up from apprentices to full-fledged machine operators.
 A handful of our team were trained by Stuart at his previous factory, close to 30 years ago – an investment of skills that we value immensely today.
 Seamstresses have either gained their trade through tertiary education or the craft was handed down through their parents.

 Together we are working to not only create a great product, but also opportunities in skills and job creation, social responsibility and an impact on our local economy – all in an authentic and meaningful way.